-- §1.
-Applications for admission to the following academic year can be submitted from 1 February.
-Other than exceptions set for certain programmes, registrations must be duly completed: - a) no later than 30 September for students holding a qualification granting them automatic access to the requested studies, on the basis of a legal or regulatory provision; - b) no later than 30 September for students who cannot be funded due to their academic background and who were not registered at the ULiège the previous year; - c) no later than 31 August for students who are nationals of a European Union country and students from 'assimilated' third European Union countries, holding a degree which does not automatically grant them access to the course in question and thus requires a decision from the academic authorities; - d) no later than 30 April preceding the academic year for which the matriculation should be made, for students who are nationals of a 'non-assimilated' third European Union country, holding a degree which does not automatically grant access to the course in question and which thus requires a decision from the academic authorities.
+- a) no later than 31 August for students who are nationals of a European Union country other than Belgium, holding a degree which does not automatically grant them access to the course in question and thus requires a decision from the academic authorities; - b) no later than 31 March for students who are nationals of a 'non-assimilated' third European Union country, holding a degree which does not automatically grant access to the course in question, and which thus requires a decision from the academic authorities.
+Students who receive a positive response must provide any missing documents and be present at the University no later than 30 September in order to finalise their registration.